swissup/module-tfa/README.md

 bin/magento setup:upgrade
 ```

 ![2018-05-25 17-15-34](https://user-images.githubusercontent.com/412612/40549149-65439a1a-603f-11e8-950c-106fbf7590b1.png)

 * TFA must be enabled by the individual user by clicking 'Account Setting(user)' in the Magento 2 admin panel.
 * Once there, the user is able to enable the two factor authentication and view the QR code for a Google Authenticator compatible application.
 * Users with TFA enabled will not be able to log into the admin panel without a valid authentication code input on the Magento 2 admin login page.
 * Users with TFA disabled can leave the 'Authenticator Code' field blank during login.

+### Activating the extension

+* Open your admin user account settins at `System > Permisions > All Users >
+Your User > Tab "Two Factor Authentication"`

+* Scan QR code with Google Authenticator application using your smartphone.

+* Insert the key you've got on your mobile device into the verification key field.

+* That's all.
+You've enabled the protection for that admin user.
+Try logout
+and login with verification key.
+Please notice that key is got refreshed every
+30 seconds.
+In case you have not enabled the protection for some users, the
+verification key will be ignored for those users.

 ### Google Authenticator Apps: